FAQ

 What is tallow soap?

 A simple bar soap made by turning beef tallow and oils into soap with sodium hydroxide (lye).
-Once saponified and cured, there’s no free lye left—just a firm bar that rinses clean.
-Tallow is a traditional soap fat and is often noted for being compatible with skin’s natural oils, which is one reason many people like how it feels in a wash‑off product.
+Once everything has saponified and cured, there is no free lye left, just a firm bar that lathers, rinses clean, and holds up in everyday use.
+Tallow is a traditional soap fat and is often noted for playing well with skin’s natural oils, which is one reason many people like how it feels in a wash off product.

 Why tallow (and why yours)?